Instructions and support

 There are many ways to broaden the competence of your employees.
 As an employer, you can offer your employees various courses or training and coaching sessions.
 You can also support employees' own studies.
 Job rotation also offers an opportunity to develop the expertise of your staff.
 It means that the employee is transferred to work on other tasks within the organisation for a fixed period.
 In addition to learning new tasks, the employee's knowledge of the organisation's activities is expanded.

-For your organization to succeed, it is essential that you encourage your employees to learn new things.
+For your organisation to succeed, it is essential that you encourage your employees to learn new things.
 Encouraging your employees to have discussions together and share their experiences improves their sense of belonging there and they can learn from each other as well.
 As an employer, you can create an atmosphere that encourages everyone to learn new things.

 Read more about joint purchase training on the ELY Centre’s website.